- 630 Code

 - The Center for Gifted and Midwest Torrance Center For Creativity

 - The Chicago Gifted Community Center

-SENG (Supporting Emotional Needs of the Gifted) is dedicated to fostering environments in which gifted adults and children, in all their diversity, understand and accept themselves and are understood, valued, nurtured, and supported by their families, schools, workplaces and communities including webinars and information about starting parent groups. http://www.sengifted.org
+SENG (Supporting Emotional Needs of the Gifted) is dedicated to fostering environments in which gifted, talented and twice-exceptional people, in all their diversity, understand and accept themselves and are understood, valued, nurtured, and supported by their families, schools, and workplaces by offering the gifted community support and guidance through education, research, and connection.

 Prufrock Press is the nation’s leading publisher supporting the education of gifted and advanced learners.
 Our line of more than 500 titles offers teachers and parents exciting, research-based ideas for helping gifted, advanced, and special needs learners.
 Parents look to Prufrock for the latest in support as they raise bright children.
 From showing ways to raise happy, successful, bright learners, to offering strategies for building social skills among kids, Prufrock supports involved parents of gifted learners. https://www.prufrock.com/parenting_resources.aspx

-STEMDuPage.com is a website for Parents, Students and Educators whose goal is to “provide information, encourage connection and collaboration, and motivate learning and play in the areas of Science Technology Engineering and Mathematics.”
+STEMDuPage.com is a website for Parents, Middle School Students and Educators whose goal is to “provide information, encourage connection and collaboration, and motivate learning and play in the areas of Science Technology Engineering and Mathematics.”
 From projects to do to resources for learning and teaching, this website is a one stop shop for DuPage residents.
-Sign up for their quarterly newsletter delivered straight to your email.
+Sign up for their bimonthly newsletter delivered straight to your email.

 The most common question students ask math teachers at every level is “When will I use math?”

 WeUseMath.org is a non-profit website that helps to answer this question.
 This website describes the importance of mathematics and many rewarding career opportunities available to students who study mathematics.